jagdish-mindfire/task-scheduler-frontend/README.md

-# Task Scheduler Backend
+# Task Scheduler Frontend

-This is the backend of the Task Scheduling App, built with Node.js and Express.
+This is the frontend of the Task Scheduling App, built with Vite and ReactJs.
 It handles user authentication, task creation, editing, deletion, and notifications for tasks.

 ## Deployed Link
 ```bash